CardozoC/carlou5.github.io/portfolio2.md

 "IDKrecipes.com"
 Website by Carlos Cardozo
-- Art institute / Miami International University of Art & Design - API/AJAX Assignment
+- Art institute / Miami International University of Art & Design - API/AJAX Assignment in collaboration with with Julissa Roa